stellaris-mods/autonomous-assembler/README.md

 Compatible with all addons I can think of, and also explicitly cross\-compatible with Autobuild, by had\.

-Autonomous Assemblers is a new ship type that unlocks after a tier 1 Engineering technology\.
+Autonomous Assemblers is a new ship type that unlocks after a tier 1 technology\.
 When the game starts, a random player will be asked if he wants all players to start with the technology automatically\.
 The player gets 3 questions, all disabled by default:

 1. "Free Autonomous Assembler technology", automatically grants everyone (including AIs) the technology required to build the ship at game start
 1. "Enable Military Station Complex technology", enables this specific extra rare engineering technology for this game